Why Insecure’s Blow-Job Scene Felt Out of Step With the Typically Radical Show

 Look, I don’t think discussing how black women have sex is all that interesting.
 But I can’t help be put off by how regressive this story line feels.
 In the after-show segment “Wine Down,” Issa Rae spoke with actor Jay Ellis, who plays Lawrence.
 “Early on this was something I wanted in this season[…],” she says.
 “One, oral sex is such a contentious subject for black women especially versus white women.”
 Is it?
 As a black woman who is friends with other black women who are different culturally, financially, and personality-wise, this is not a conversation I’ve ever had.
 I’m not saying most black woman share the same attitude on blow jobs (which the show weirdly argues), but I can’t think of anyone I know who acts as if it is an adventurous aspect of sexuality whether they’re into it or not.

 It’s also troubling that black women are framed as sexual prudes when compared to white women.
 What the conversation — and Issa’s later reaction to Daniel — underscores isn’t just a false pronouncement of black women’s prudishness.
 As much as I truly love the show, it has had some grating respectability politics bubbling underneath the surface that haven’t been fully unpacked.
 Remember Jared from last season?
 He was a great guy, but Molly first judged his job, and then was practically repulsed by him when she found out he once received a blow job from a man.
 Insecure is great at depicting a swath of upwardly mobile Los Angeles black folk, but it lacks an interest in exploring queer black life and anything beyond the basics when it comes to the sex its characters have.

 Perhaps this is putting too many expectations on a single series that is, for all its (admittedly few) faults, a joy to watch and revolutionary in certain respects.
 Part of the hypercriticism of Insecure is that it is a black-run and black-led show about 20- and 30-somethings who aren’t perfect.
-Insecure has also recently taken heat over the way it elides the sexual-health practices of its characters.
+It’s has recently taken heat over the way it elides the sexual-health practices of its characters.
 As Yvonne Orji, who plays Molly, said of that controversy in a recent interview with Vulture, “[T]here is that pressure to be all things to all people, and whether it’s fair or not, it is what it is.
 I think what we try to be on the show is authentic and honest to the story we want to tell, and the voice we want to have.
 That doesn’t mean that there’s no margin for error.
 It doesn’t mean that we’re going to be callous.
 It just means we’re doing the best we can with what we have.”
-For the most part I agree with Orji — Insecure primarily owes its viewers is a good story that’s well told.
+For the most part I agree with Orji — Insecure primarily owes its viewers a good story that’s well told.
 But it also owes its viewers honesty about its characters and their place in the world.
 The blow-job narrative in episode six not only felt culled from a completely different generation, it was bad storytelling that undercut the humor and intimacy the series typically excels at.

 Comments